box/box-ui-elements/DEVELOPING.md

 * `yarn run watch` to run webpack and generate JS/CSS on file changes.
 * `yarn run deploy` launches a local webpack dev server for testing.
 Also watches file changes.
 * `yarn run prettier` to format JS code with prettier.
-* `yarn run test` launches karma tests with PhantomJS.
+* `yarn run test` launches tests with jest.
-* `yarn run test --src=PATH/TO/SRC/FILENAME` launches test only for `src/PATH/TO/SRC/__tests__/FILENAME-test.js` instead of all tests.
-For example, `yarn run debug -- --src=components/Button/Button` launches tests for `components/Button/__tests__/Button-test.js`.
-This also works for directories, e.g. `yarn run test -- --src=components/`.
-* `yarn run debug` launches karma tests with PhantomJS for debugging.
-Open the URL mentioned in the console.
+* `yarn run test --coverage` launches tests with jest with coverage.
-* `yarn run debug --src=path/to/src/FILENAME` launches debugging for `src/path/to/src/__tests__/FILENAME-test.js` instead of all tests.
-Open the URL mentioned in the console.

 For more script commands see `package.json`.
 Test coverage reports are available under reports/coverage.

+For test debugging follow instructions provided in the [jest documentation](https://facebook.github.io/jest/docs/en/troubleshooting.html).

 ### Config files